quietsy/advanced-configurations/docs/secure.md

 action   =  iptables-allports[name=jellyfin]
 ```

-Repeat the process for every external application, you can find Fail2Ban configurations for most applications on the internet.
+Repeat the process for every app you expose, you can find Fail2Ban configurations for most applications on the internet.

 If you need to unban an IP address that was blocked, run the following command on the docker host: